PaloAltoNetworks/prisma-cloud-docs/api/descriptions/registry/get_registry_progress.md

 ## View on-demand registry scan progress

-For on-demand scan, use the following query parameters:
+For on-demand scan, use the following query parameters with the same values as used to trigger the on-demand scan in the API endpoint `/registry/scan`:

 - onDemand: (Mandatory) Set the parameter to `true`.
 - repo: (Mandatory) Specify the repository name.